ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 #### Key Count

 Key Count, also known as Keys, replaces the [Circle Size](#circle-size) metric for [osu!mania-specific](#mode-specific) beatmaps.
-Key Count is self-explanatory; define the key count to be used.
+Key Count is self-explanatory; it defines the key count that is used.
 The values range from 1 to 9 keys.

 Checking the `Co-op mode` checkbox will double the currently selected amount (from 5 onwards), leading to a total of 10K (5), 12K (6), 14K (7), 16K (8), and 18K (9).